LuciaZifcakova/nf-repeatmasker_4_0_6_docker_patch_with_lib/README.md

 Download the reapetmasker https://www.repeatmasker.org/RepeatMasker/ version RepeatMasker-open-4-0-6.tar.gz and save it to folder X. This version has 2011 library of repetetive sequences.
 Create .tar from the folder "Libraries" in folder X.
-Build docker image in the folder X, so the software can find the .tar library file.
+Build docker image using Dockerfile from this repo (copy it into folder X) in the folder X, so the software can find the .tar library file.